Google Drive provides a single place to store, access, create, edit, and share documents, files and folders of all types.

 Google Drive lets you share your files and folders with exactly whom you want at whatever level of access you choose.
 You can control who sees and edits your files by adjusting visibility options and access levels.
 In addition, you can also collaborate in real time with colleagues or classmates.

-To access Google Drive from your UD Google Apps account, click Apps (3 x 3 grid) in the upper right corner of any UD Google Apps window, then click Drive.
+To access Google Drive from your UD Google Apps account, click the Apps launcher (3 x 3 grid) in the upper right corner of any UD Google Apps window, then click Drive.

 To access Google Drive on the web, log in with your University of Dayton username and password at http://drive.google.com/a/udayton.edu.

-To access Google Drive from your Mac/PC desktop, download the Google Drive app, a downloadable application for Windows and Mac computers that lets you sync files between your computer and Google Drive on the web.
-See the "Google Drive App" section below for more information.
+To access Google Drive from your Mac/PC desktop, download the Google Drive Desktop App, a downloadable application for Windows and Mac computers that lets you sync files between your computer and Google Drive on the web.
+See the "Google Drive Desktop App" section below for more information.

 As users of Google Apps for Education, each member of the UD community has unlimited storage across Gmail, Google Drive, and Picasa Web Albums.